YokeshGaneshBabu/vsdRiscvSoc/README.md

 ## 📋 Project Structure

 This 34-week project is divided into weekly milestones, each focusing on a specific aspect of RISC-V SoC design and development.
 Below is the week-by-week breakdown, with links to detailed documentation for each week (where available).
 Currently, only Week 1 has been completed.
-Screenshots for each week are stored in the `screenshots/` directory, organized by week (e.g., `screenshots/week1/`).
+Screenshots for each week are stored in the each week's `images/` directory.

 ### Week-by-Week Breakdown